DBawazir2002/online-voting-system/README.md

 # online-voting-system
-# This is a online-voting-system build with native php using MVC architecture
+# It is an online voting website where the party can register itself on the website and then voters can vote for the party they want.
+This was build with native php using MVC architecture.
 # First, go to the SQL folder and make an import for this file from the phpMyAdmin panel
 # email: admin@gmail.com
 # password: admin